MadeInShineA/HEStimate/technical_guide.md

 ## 9. Conclusion
 HEStimate separates **real-time data (Firebase)** from **AI services (FastAPI)** for scalability and clarity.
-The modular architecture enables easy extension with new features such as messaging or advanced booking management.
+The modular architecture enables easy extension with new features such as advanced booking management.

 ---